braze-inc/braze-docs/_docs/_developer_guide/platform_wide/sdk_authentication.md

 ## Adding public keys {#key-management}

 In the **Manage Settings** page of the dashboard, add your public key to a specific app in the Braze dashboard.
 Each app supports up to three public keys.
-Note that the same public/private keys may be used across apps.
+Note that the same public and private keys may be used across apps.

 To add a public key: